phaniapsr/JayDocs/MongoDB installation and connecting with PHP.md

 Now create a folder for storing the data of MongoDB any where out side the windows installation directory.
 In my case i have created at "E:\mondodb\data".

 #### Step 7:
-Run the follwoing command - This is for running the MongoDB server.
+Run the follwoing command (in the command i have used the path 'E:\mondodb\data' since i have created my data directory in that path) - This is for running the MongoDB server.
 ```
 mongod.exe --dbpath E:\mondodb\data
 ```